jakewies/hugo-theme-codex/README.md

 hugo server -D
 ```

 **Note: If you are seeing a blank page it is probably because you have nothing in your `content/` directory.
-Read on th fix that.**
+Read on to fix that.**

 ### Configuring the Home Page